What you need to know at a glance

 Household income re-assessments

 For home undergraduate students, maintenance funding is usually assessed based on household income.
 For most students under the age of 25, they use your parental household income.
-For the 2024/25 academic year, student finance uses household income from the 2022/23 tax year to decide what maintenance funding to give you.
+For the 2026/27 academic year, student finance uses household income from the 2024/25 tax year to decide what maintenance funding to give you.

 You can ask your national student finance service for a reassessment if:

-- you're from Northern Ireland, and you believe your household income will be 5% lower in the 2024/25 tax year.
+- You're from Northern Ireland, and you believe your household income is now 5% lower

 There are a few things to consider before asking for a Current Year Income Assessment.

-- Your national student finance service must assess your 2022/23 household income first.
+- Your national student finance service must assess your 2024/25 household income first.

-- As estimated income for is used to begin with, you'll need to confirm your actual household income at a later stage.
+- As estimated income is used to begin with, you'll need to confirm your actual household income at a later stage.
 You may need to do this periodically throughout the year.

 - A significant discrepancy between the predicted income and the confirmed income may trigger a further reassessment.
 If you're given too much maintenance funding, you may have to repay the overpaid amount.

-Find out more about Current Year Income Assessments.
+Find out more about current year income assessments.